igachev/Question-Game/README.md

 <p><strong>The admin can:</strong> create questions,edit questions,delete questions,check the existing questions in the database</p>
 <p><strong>The regular user can:</strong> play the game,check out the list of his scores,check out the ranking list to see the best players and compare his result with their</p>
 <p><strong>guest user can:</strong> register,login,check out the ranking list of the best players</p>
+<h3>there are images below that visually explain how the application works</h3>

 ## Backend documentation:
 <p>This API is built using Spring Boot,PostgreSQL,Spring Security,JSON web token</p>